tothuhien/lsd2/README.md

 ### Input_tree_file

 Input tree(s) in newick format are compulsory.
-A tree can be either binary or polytomy.
-The input file must contain one tree per line:
+A tree can be either binary or polytomy - and either having support value or not.
+The input file must contain one tree per line, for example:

     ((A:0.12,D:0.12):0.3,(B:0.3,C:0.5):0.4);